-The following tables summarize, for each procedure, whether or not you need to remove the reciter from the subrack, and what equipment (in addition to a PC with the TB9100 Calibration Software) you will need.
+The following tables summarise, for each procedure, whether or not you need to remove the reciter from the subrack, and what equipment (in addition to a PC with the TB8100 Calibration Kit software) you will need.

 Field Calibration

 The following procedures can be carried out in the field.